 He treated Zackery Lystedt, the middle-school football player who nearly died after getting two concussions in a game.
 Washington's law was named for the teen.

-After that landmark bill was passed, Ellenbogen recalled, he had a conversation with NFL Commissioner Roger Goodell about efforts to replicate the legislation elsewhere.
+After that landmark bill was passed, Ellenbogen recalled, he had a conversation with NFL Commissioner Roger Goodell about efforts to replicate the legislation.

 "The commissioner asked me, 'What do (you) want to get out of this?'
 I said, 'I want to see, in my lifetime, 10 more states pass a Zack Lystedt law,'" Ellenbogen said.
 "And he said, 'No. We're going to get all 50 states.
 And we're going get them in under five years.'"

-Despite the weaknesses in a majority of the laws, there does seem to be consensus that their passage has increased awareness.
+He's not the only one noticing.
+Despite the weaknesses in a majority of the laws, there does seem to be consensus that they have increased awareness.

-The NFL's Miller pointed out they can always be amended.
+The NFL's Miller said they can always be amended.

 "I say, 'Let's go back and make them better.'
 That's OK, too," he said.
 "There's only 10 laws that are etched in stone and those are the Ten Commandments.
 Everything else can be changed.
 Everything else can be improved."